top of page

 I believe in the Humboldtian ideal that teaching must be based on research.
 I am deeply committed to the value of academic freedom.

-Below are several key interconnected aspects of my teaching philosophy.
+Below are some key interconnected aspects of my teaching philosophy.

-2) Co-learning and co-producing knowledge.
-I firmly believe that teaching is not a one-way direction.
-The best learning is a mutual learning process.
-Importantly, co-learning and knowledge co-production are based on the belief in the equality of all stakeholders (e.g., equality between teachers and students).
+4) Champion collaborative learning and knowledge co-creation.
+I firmly believe that teaching is not a one-way street.
+The most effective learning occurs when it is a mutual process.
+Crucially, the concepts of co-learning and knowledge co-creation are rooted in the belief in the equality of all participants, including the equality between teachers and students.

 "Enlightenment is man's emergence from his self-imposed immaturity (Unmündigkeit).
 Immaturity is the inability to use one's own understanding without another's guidance.
 This nonage is self-imposed if its cause lies not in lack of understanding but in indecision and lack of courage to use one's own mind without another's guidance.
 Dare to know!
 (Sapere aude.)
 'Have the courage to use your own understanding,' is therefore the motto of the enlightenment."